Irving dominates second half as Celtics beat Thunder

-OKLAHOMA CITY -- It was easy to forget about Kyrie Irving in the first half of the Boston Celtics’ 101-94 win against Oklahoma City Thunder on Friday
+OKLAHOMA CITY -- It was easy to forget about Kyrie Irving in the first half of the Boston Celtics’ 101-94 win over the Oklahoma City Thunder on Friday night.

 The Celtics guard had only three points on a single field goal and went without an assist in the first two quarters.

-But he erupted in the second half to finish with 25 points and help his team rally from a double-digit deficit to record a seventh straight win.
+But he erupted in the second half to finish with 25 points and help his team rally from a double-digit deficit for a seventh straight win.

+“It feels good, understanding what we were battling, the type of first half we put out there,” Irving said.
+“Man, it was ugly.
+It was an ugly first half.
+It wasn’t pretty.
+We understand that.
+We don’t want to get in the habit of that, getting down 18.”

 With just about four minutes left in the game, Irving launched a 3-pointer and was fouled by Thunder guard Russell Westbrook.